JuliaStats/Distributions.jl/doc/source/starting.rst

 Starting With a Normal Distribution
 -----------

 We start by drawing :math:`100` observations from a standard-normal random variable.

-After setting up the environment through
+The first step is to set up the environment:

 .. code-block:: julia

     julia> using Distributions
     julia> srand(123) # Setting the seed

-We first create a ``normal`` distribution and then obtain samples using ``rand``:
+Then, we create a standard-normal distribution ``d`` and obtain samples using ``rand``:

 .. code-block:: julia

-    julia> normal = Normal()
+    julia> d = Normal()
     Normal(μ=0.0, σ=1.0)

-    julia> x = rand(normal, 100)
+    julia> x = rand(d, 100)
     100-element Array{Float64,1}:
       0.376264
      -0.405272
      ...

-You can easily obtain a pdf, cdf, percentile, and many other functions for a distribution.
-For instance, the median (50th percentile) and the 95th percentile for the standard-normal distribution are
+You can easily obtain the pdf, cdf, percentile, and many other functions for a distribution.
+For instance, the median (50th percentile) and the 95th percentile for the standard-normal distribution are given by:

 .. code-block:: julia